Germany's Greens lurch left in bid to beat Merkel

 Ignoring warnings against raising too many taxes at once from their most successful leader, Greens state premier Winfried Kretschmann, the 800 delegates voted to push to raise the top income tax rate to 49 percent from 42 percent and introduce an annual 1.5 percent wealth tax on assets above a million euros.

-Greens delegates even booed one of their most respected leaders, Tuebingen mayor Boris Palmer, when he said the tax increases were not balanced - a humiliating slap in the face for the "realo" or pragmatic wing that has long ruled the roost.
+Greens delegates even booed one of their most respected leaders, Tuebingen mayor Boris Palmer, when he said the tax increases weren't balanced - a humiliating slap in the face for the "realo" or pragmatic wing that has long ruled the roost.

 The Greens are the world's most successful pro-environment party after ruling Germany with the Social Democrats (SPD) from 1998 to 2005, but are itching to get back into power.